Do I qualify?

 We require that the Community Land Trust Home be your only home at the start of the purchasing process and during your ownership.

-2 ) Fill out the Home Buyer Application Form (English) (Spanish) and email or mail it to the Upper Valley MEND office.
+2 ) Fill out the Home Buyer Application Form (English) (Spanish).

 3 ) Our staff will contact you to review your eligibility and schedule an orientation once the application period is open.